 Skip advert

 Advertisement - Article continues below

-The plug-in hybrid system has already been developed for other models owned by Lotus’ parent company, Geely.
-We expect it to be the same one utilised in the new Zeekr 9X, a luxury SUV that uses a turbocharged four-cylinder engine and three electric motors for a total output of 1,381bhp and 1,410Nm of torque.
-Electric power comes from a huge (for a plug-in hybrid) 70kWh battery which affords up to 220 miles of EV range under China’s CLTC tests.
+The Eletre’s plug-in hybrid system has already been developed for other models owned by Lotus’ parent company, Geely.
+We expect it to be the same one used in the new Zeekr 9X, a luxury SUV powered by a turbocharged four-cylinder engine and three electric motors for a total output of 1,381bhp and 1,410Nm of torque.
+Electric power comes from a huge (for a plug-in hybrid) 70kWh battery, which allows up to 220 miles of EV range under China’s CLTC tests.

-In an earnings call with Lotus CEO Feng Qingfeng, Lotus told us to expect “race-level chassis tuning” from the 900V hybrid platform.
-It’ll feature air suspension and a 48V active stabiliser to help counter body roll.
-The PHEV should also provide a maximum total range over 1,000km (621 miles) with a full fuel tank and battery.
+Lotus CEO Feng Qingfeng told us to expect “race-level chassis tuning” from the 900V hybrid platform.
+It’ll feature air suspension and a 48V active stabiliser to help counter body roll - just as well because the MITT details indicate a significant 2,625kg kerbweight.
+The PHEV should also provide a maximum total range of over 1,000km (621 miles) with a full fuel tank and battery.

-The specification of the powertrain used in the Eletre should be toned down slightly compared with the version in the Zeekr 9X.
+The specification of the powertrain in the Eletre should be toned down slightly over the Zeekr 9X’s.
 Lotus says there’ll be 939bhp on tap, making it more powerful than the most-potent electric version of the Eletre, which has 905bhp.

-Lotus will reveal the plug-in hybrid Eletre at a January preview event in 2026 ahead of a market launch in China early next year.
-European market launches, including the UK, are set to follow soon after.
+Lotus will reveal the plug-in hybrid Eletre in January ahead of a market launch in China early next year.
+We’ve been told that European launches, including in the UK, will follow at a later date – probably 2027.

-Another hybrid Lotus will also be launched in 2027, currently codenamed ‘Vision X’.
-It’ll employ similar technology to the Eletre plug-in hybrid but in a smaller size car - giving Lotus a competitor to the likes of the Porsche Macan and BMW X3
+Another hybrid Lotus, currently codenamed ‘Vision X’, will also be launched in 2027.
+It’ll employ similar technology to the Eletre plug-in hybrid but in a smaller car – giving Lotus a competitor to the likes of the Porsche Macan and BMW X3

+Skip advert